keeganl/keeganl/README.md

 ### Hey 👋

-I'm currently a grad student at FSU interested in graphics.
+I'm currently a grad student at FSU interested in tools development.
 <!--
 **keeganl/keeganl** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.